RIAPS/riaps-integration/riaps-node-creation/README_RPI.md

 ```

 You will be asked to create a new password and will need ssh again into the device.

-> MM TODO: this did not work, issue with kernel version

-2) Build a Real-time kernel for Raspberry Pi 4B using the instructions from https://lemariva.com/blog/2019/09/raspberry-pi-4b-preempt-rt-kernel-419y-performance-test.

-    a) Utilize a Ubuntu host system (such as a VM) to create this kernel image.

-    b) Install "bison" apt package on the Ubuntu host.

-    c) Transfer the packaged kernel to the Raspberry Pi 4 that was configured in the previous steps.

-        ```
-        scp rt-kernel.tgz ubuntu@<ipaddress>:/tmp
-        ```

-    d) Install the Kernel Image, Modules & Device Tree Overlays (per instructions)

-      Installed kernel:  4.19.71-rt24-v7l+

 3) Download and compress the [riaps-node-creation folder](https://github.com/RIAPS/riaps-integration/tree/master/riaps-node-creation) and transfer it to the RPi.